jetbrains-academy/scala-tutorial/Polymorphic Types/Polymorphic Types/task.md

 This is also called *type erasure*.

-Languages that use type erasure include Java, Scala, Haskell, ML, OCaml.
+Languages that use type erasure include Java, Scala, Haskell, ML, and OCaml.

-Some other languages keep the type parameters around at run time, these include C++, C#, F#.
+Some other languages keep the type parameters around at run time; these include C++, C#, and F#.

 ## Polymorphism